top of page

 Introduction to Tonnage Tax and HMRC Form CT600F

-The HMRC Form CT600F (2023 version 3) plays a pivotal role for companies operating within the UK's shipping sector, especially those that have elected to participate in the Tonnage Tax regime.
-This specialized form is a supplement to the main CT600 Company Tax Return form, designed specifically for companies that operate ships and are part of a Tonnage Tax election.
+The HMRC Form CT600F (2025 version 3) plays a pivotal role for companies operating within the UK's shipping sector, especially those that have elected to participate in the Tonnage Tax regime.
+This specialised form is a supplement to the main CT600 Company Tax Return form, designed specifically for companies that operate ships and are part of a Tonnage Tax election.
 Introduced to streamline the taxation process for shipping companies, the Tonnage Tax regime allows these entities to calculate their taxable profits based on the net tonnage of their ships rather than their actual financial profits.
 This method provides a simpler and often more favorable basis for taxation, reflecting the unique economic and operational realities of the maritime industry.

 What is HMRC Form CT600F